Fuuto PI: Plot

-Taking place two years after the Kamen Rider W TV series' finale, Fuuto PI sees the return of Shotaro Hidari, a private detective who works at Narumi Detective Agency, and his partner Raito "Philip" Sonozaki, the sole survivor of the Sonozaki family who can access the Gaia Library as research for Shotaro's work.
+Taking place two years after the series finale of Kamen Rider W, Fuuto PI sees the return of Shotaro Hidari, a private detective who works at Narumi Detective Agency, and his partner Raito "Philip" Sonozaki, the last surviving member of the Sonozaki family who can access the Gaia Library as research for Shotaro's work.
 Together they transform into the superhero Kamen Rider W, who protects the city of Fuuto from Dopants, monsters created by items called Gaia Memories.
 They solve cases alongside their boss, Akiko Terui, who often joins their investigations with her husband, Ryu, a member of the police force who is also the Kamen Rider Accel.

 One day, Shotaro encounters an amnesiac pink-haired woman named Tokime, who is being targeted by Dopants.
 After saving her, they decide to hire her at Narumi Detective Agency as their assistant.
 As Shotaro and Philip solve more cases, they gradually uncover Tokime's connection with a man, Yukiji Bando, known as Aurora Dopant, and her past life, along with the true potential of Gaia Memories' next stage used by Dopants in their human forms, dubbed High Dopes.
 Philip is able to confirm that the broken Joker Memory has not been used by Tokime before explaining everything he has learned about Bando, including his involvement with a group known as Foundation X.

 As Tokime asks to be told everything about Kamen Riders, Gaia Memories, and Museum to better understand her connection with Shadow Fuuto, Shotaro tells her about "Begins Night".
 Ever since his childhood, Shotaro idolized detective Sokichi Narumi, who protected Fuuto as Kamen Rider Skull.
 When Shotaro became a teenager, the detective invited Shotaro to be his new assistant.
 One night, Sokichi accepted a job from the mysterious Shroud to rescue Philip from the Sonozaki family as he was being manipulated to create Dopant.
 During the mission, Sokichi sacrificed his Skull Memory to free Philip.
 After convincing Philip to come with him to decide his own fate and find his own atonement, Sokichi was shot in the back by the Sonozaki family's hired men and dies, telling Shotaro to continue in his place and giving him his white fedora.
 Upon seeing Shotaro's grief over Sokichi's death, Philip understood his sins and decided to become the next Kamen Rider alongside Shotaro.